odpi/specs/ODPi-Operations.md

 An Ambari stack is a stack as defined in the general section of the specification (a collection of services for a specific version which includes a common release/delivery mechanism).
 Ambari only supports installing a single stack.

-Any services which are not shipped in the stack should be installed as an extension.
+Any services which are not shipped in the stack SHOULD be installed as an extension.
+In this first release of the operations specification, installing custom services by modifying the stack is allowed.

+Generally the Platform Vendor ships a stack with the Ambari release including all of their services.

 #####Extension

-An [extension](https://cwiki.apache.org/confluence/display/AMBARI/Extensions) is a collection of services for a specific version which includes a common release/delivery mechanism.
+An extension is a collection of services for a specific version which includes a common release/delivery mechanism.
 An extension can only be installed if a specific stack (or specific version of a stack) will be installed with the extension or has already been installed.

-From Ambari 2.4 and onwards, third party custom services should be packaged as extensions instead of being added directly into a stack version.
+ISV custom services SHOULD be packaged as extensions instead of being added directly into a stack version.
+In this first release of the operations specification, installing custom services by modifying the stack is allowed.

 #####Management Pack

-A [management pack](https://cwiki.apache.org/confluence/display/AMBARI/Management+Packs) is a collection of services packaged as a tarball.
+A management pack is a collection of services packaged as a tarball.
 A management pack can be used to ship an Ambari stack, extensions or to add custom services to an Ambari stack.

 ####Runtime Environment Specification
 In addition to the common runtime environment, any application can assume the following for the runtime environment on each node of the cluster:
 * Python 2.6 or 2.7 is REQUIRED
 * JAVA_HOME MUST be explicitly provided to Ambari (or Ambari can be used to setup Java)
 * JAVA_HOME MUST be the same on all hosts

+####Detailed Ambari Information

+More details on stacks, extensions, services and management packs can be found in the [Apache Ambari Stack Definition PDF document](https://github.com/apache/ambari/tree/branch-2.4/contrib/docs/Apache_Ambari_Stack_Definition.pdf)

 ####Packaging and Repository URLs
 Ambari supports installation of services via RPM and debian packages only.
 It is expected that the packages are available at runtime via a well-known repository solution such as YUM, Zypper or Apt (depending on the cluster’s operating system).